 To answer your question of whether or not anger is necessary, we must ask to what purpose is it necessary.

-dating a very intelligent man Master Buddha: Would you say that as a rule, expression of anger has the potential to be more destructive in its effects than the expression of joy or sadness?
+melbourne dating Master Buddha: Would you say that as a rule, expression of anger has the potential to be more destructive in its effects than the expression of joy or sadness?

 Anger, energetically speaking springs from the desire nature, which in turn reflects human survival needs, and desires beyond the necessities of life.
 Anger is the defender of those personal and group needs and desires.
 If they are threatened, then anger arises to defend.
 Energetically, it is linked to desire and it does not discriminate between basic needs and frivolous wants without the help of the mental body.
 Anger at its root level, just is the defender that can be, when combined with mental energy, an impetus to aggression.